 What is Scoliosis?

-Scoliosis is not always obvious is minor cases.
+Curvature of the spine is not always obvious is minor cases.
 If you run the fingers down the spine either side of the vertebrae they will leave two red lines.
 It is often easier to see the curving of the spine in these red lines.

-Treatment of Scoliosis
+Treatment for Scoliosis

-- Scoliosis treatment varies from person to person, depending on how severe the curvature is and how much growing they have left to do.
+Treatment varies from person to person, depending on how severe the curvature is and how much growing they have left to do.

-- If the condition is not severe, it will normally just be observed (especially in adolescents who are still growing) with regular X-rays, to make sure it does not get worse.
+If the condition is not severe, it will normally just be observed (especially in adolescents who are still growing) with regular X-rays, to make sure it does not get worse.
 Sometimes growth can correct the problem altogether.

-- In more severe cases a brace can be worn, which will stop the curve from getting any worse, although will not correct the problem.
+In more severe cases a brace can be worn, which will stop the curve from getting any worse, although will not correct the problem.
 Often these braces must be worn for up to 23 hours a day, although they are lightweight and can be worn under clothing.

-- In the most severe of cases, spinal fusion surgery may be required.
+In the most severe of cases, spinal fusion surgery may be required.
 This can help reduce the curvature, relieve back pain and prevent damage to the heart and lungs.

-- There are other options which are also available to help ease back pain and reduce the deformity in mild to moderate cases.
+There are other options which are also available to help ease back pain and reduce the deformity in mild to moderate cases.
 These include physiotherapy, reflexology, spinal manipulation, acupuncture.

-- Strengthening and stretching exercises, as well as deep tissue massage can help scoliosis which is caused by muscular imbalances
+Strengthening and stretching exercises, as well as deep tissue massage can help scoliosis which is caused by muscular imbalances

 - Avoid carrying heavy bags on one shoulder.
 Get a rucksack type bag and wear it properly or regularly alternate carrying arms and shoulders.